huggybaird/esp32uwb/README.md

 # What do we mean by display/visualize Ollie's position in 3d on the web?
-I didn't want to use 3d engines like Unity or Unreal that require a complicated install.
+I didn't want to use 3d engines like Unity or Unreal that require installing software (setup.ext, msi, etc.) for maintenance and simplificaiton reasons.
 Web technology has advanced with cool libraries like [three.js](https://threejs.org/manual/#en/fundamentals) simplifying WebGL to make  [examples like this possible](https://threejs.org/examples/#webgl_animation_keyframes)
 <br>
 Here is an early prototype of [visualizing Ollie's position in 3d](https://zobo.dev/uwb-in-3d).
 The dog is not moving yet so you have to use your imagination to visualize the dog walkign and leaving the yellow dots showing its position